 TIP: If you are vegetarian you might wanna try the food at Purple Stone vegetarian food centre in Air Itam.

 Gurney drive is a walking seafront esplanade with lots of shops, restaurants and the famous hawker food centre which has been listed many times by travel magazines.
 But honestly the whole place has become something of a tourist trap with highly inflated prices of average fare.
-So instead of eating here, do some shopping at 2 of the biggest Penang malls, Gurney Plaza and Gurney Paragon in some much needed AC!
+So instead of eating here, do some shopping at 2 of the biggest Penang malls, Gurney Plaza and Gurney Paragon in some much needed AC to beat the heat!

 5.DINNER OPTIONS